Differential Graded Categories are k-linear Stable Infinity Categories: Introduction

+We now have our second main corollary. \begin{repcor}{cor4} There is an equivalence of $\oo$-categories In other words, the underlying $\oo$-category of the Morita model category structure on $Cat^k_{dg}$ is equivalent to the $\oo$-category of compactly-generated presentable $k$-linear stable $\oo$-categories with functors that preserve colimits and compact objects. \end{repcor}

-This theorem is, first and foremost, a rectification result.
-That is, given a $k$-linear stable $\oo$-category $\cC$, there exists a dg category corresponding to $\cC$ up to Morita equivalence.
-Thus, the category of dg categories localized at the Morita equivalences can be interpreted as a model for the $\oo$-category of $k$-linear stable $\oo$-categories.
+Our main corollary is, first and foremost, a rectification result.
+That is, given an idempotent-complete $k$-linear small stable $\oo$-category $\cC$, there exists a pretriangulated dg category corresponding to $\cC$.
+Thus, the category of dg categories localized at the Morita equivalences can be interpreted as a model for the $\oo$-category of small idempotent-complete $k$-linear stable $\oo$-categories.

-Acknowledgments: The author wishes to thank Andrew Blumberg without whose guidance and careful explanations this work would not be completed.
+Acknowledgments: The author wishes to thank Andrew Blumberg for all of his help and guidance.
 The author also thanks David Ben-Zvi, Owen Gwilliam, Aaron Royer, and Pavel Safronov for helpful discussions and/or comments.